 ANNE MORGAN'S LEGACY

 Anne Morgan purchased the seventeenth-century château that had served as the base of operations for the American Committee for Devastated France and donated the property to the town of Blérancourt.
 She founded a museum there to document the history of French-American cooperation, from French contributions to the American Revolution to American service in France during the Great War.
-Now a French national museum, the château and its splendid grounds are scheduled to reopen in 2012 after a major renovation by architect Yves Lion.
+The château and its splendid grounds are now a French national museum.